nanit/config-server/README.md

     $ CONFIG_FILE=/path/to/config.yml config_server

+Note: You might need to run `$ eval "$(rbenv init -)"` in order to reload the config_server binary shim if you're using rbenv.

 ## Querying The Server

 To get a value just chain the key path as your HTTP request path: